danialgoodwin/goodwin.dev/src/orchid/resources/posts/dev/2019-10-03-how-to-connect-postman-to-microsoft-azure-service-bus-via-rest.md

 - postman
 ---

 The title says it all, so let's jump right in!
+Hopefully, I haven't missed any steps, but it's possible.
+So, let me know if there are any issues or if there are any steps that I should clarify.

 1. Create Azure Service Bus
     1. In portal.azure.com, create a new 'Service Bus' resource (choose the 'Standard' pricing tier or higher if you want to use Service Bus Topics)